basharatmehdi/basharatmehdi/README.md

 # 💫 About Me:

-Welcome to my Github repository!
+Hi 👋, I'm **Basharat Mehdi**, welcome to my Github repository!
 Here you will find my projects as a full stack software engineer.
-My name is **Basharat Mehdi**, and I have been working in the software engineering field for 1.5 years.

 I have a passion for building `web applications` and `mobile applications` that are user-friendly, responsive, and visually appealing.
 I specialize in developing full-stack web applications using technologies such as `HTML, css, NodeJs, ExpressJs, MongoDB, ReactJs, Redux, Flutter, Dart, etc.` and I am always eager to learn new technologies and frameworks.
 <!-- ## Projects
 ### [Project Name]